HarshitJain-1908/Modified-RAFT-Consensus-algorithm-for-Distributed-Systems/README.md

 ### Conclusion

 This implementation of the Raft consensus algorithm with leader lease modification provides a robust and fault-tolerant distributed system for storing and retrieving key-value pairs.
 It ensures consistency, availability, and partition tolerance, making it suitable for use in distributed databases and systems requiring strong consistency guarantees.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.